PrimaveraDeveloper/lithium/howto/howto-define-validation-rules.md

 1. Select that parameter in the service designer.
 2. In the properties window, expand the property `Validation Rules`.
 3. Set the value of the desired validation rules.

+## Validation Rules on Controller Parameters

+To specify the validation rules of a controller parameter:

+1. Select that parameter in the service designer.
+2. In the properties window, expand the property `Validation Rules`.
+3. Set the value of the desired validation rules.

+## Lists or Dictionaries

+When the model property or controller parameter has a cardinality of `List` or `Dictionary`, the validation rules also apply to the elements in the list/dictionary.

+This means, for example, that if a model property has a cardinality of `List` and a validation rule `IsRequired`, the property cannot be null, neither any element in the list can be null.

 ## Generated Code